Daughters of the King: History

 The order was founded in 1885 by Margaret J. Franklin and her Bible study class at the Church of the Holy Sepulcher in New York.
-It considered itself "an order rather than a society" during its early years.
+It is considered "an order rather than an organization" because its members commit to a Rule of Life, which includes a Rule of Prayer and a Rule of Service.

 There were 5,000 members as of 1923 and its headquarters were at 84 Bible House, New York City.

 The order marked its quasquicentennial or 125 years of existence in 2010.

 Membership and organization

 The order was originally only open to female members of the Episcopal Church.
 That rule has since changed to also allow "laywomen...of churches in communion with the Episcopal Church or of churches who are in the Historic Episcopate".

 The order has chapters both in the United States and in Augsburg, Germany, Rome, Italy, and Mostoles, Spain.

 Members take lifelong vows to follow a "Rule of Life", including a "Rule of Prayer" and a "Rule of Service".
+Members also commit to praying daily for their clergy and offering assistance in building up the spiritual life of the parish.